Snapchat breach exposes flawed premise, security challenge

 THE SNAPPENING

-Even before any talk of "the snappening," security experts were faulting Snapchat for what they call a cavalier approach toward privacy, which may have given users a false sense of comfort.
+Even before any talk of "the snappening," security experts were faulting Snapchat for what they call a cavalier approach towards privacy, which may have given users a false sense of comfort.

-The third-party apps, which allow users to enter their Snapchat password and log-in information, connect to the main service and provide unauthorized features such as image-saving.
+The third-party apps, which allow users to enter their Snapchat password and log-in information, connect to the main service and provide unauthorised features such as image-saving.

 Such software can be pernicious since the people whose pictures are stored are often unaware of the privacy breach by the downloaders of the third-party apps.